 Additional Read: Best place to check your CIBIL score

-Your CIBIL credit score is derived from this credit report
+Your CIBIL Score is derived from the credit report

 Besides creating a credit report that details your credit history, CIBIL also gives you a credit score.
 Even companies have a commercial CIBIL score based on their credit history and credit report.
 Your CIBIL credit score will keep changing based on your credit report and credit behaviour.
 For example, your credit score will drop if you miss EMIs or make 5 personal loan inquiries in quick succession.
 On the other hand, when you pay your EMIs on time, prepay your loan, or pay the total amount due on your credit card on time, your CIBIL credit score will increase.